Wes has found that therapy and coaching are most effective when they are Holistic, Integrative, Psychodynamic, and Trauma-Informed.

 Psychodynamic - Services should help the client see themselves, their relationships, and their world with clarity.
 The psychodynamic approach allows the client to make connections between the past and present, while mindfully creating their future.
 With increased insight, the client can see generalized and repetitive patterns that may be affecting multiple areas of their life.
 This provides for long term benefits, instead of mere short-term bandaids.

 Trauma-Informed - Services should recognize the impact that painful or frightening historical experiences can have on a client's wellbeing in the present.
 Past distressing experiences can lead to a variety of consequences, from subtle "body memories" (e.g. feelings of anxiety, restlessness, tension) to terrifying nightmares or intense PTSD flashbacks.
-Using the latest evidence-based approaches, including EMDR, brainspotting, and somatic techniques, Wes can help clients release stored memories in the body and mind.
+Using the latest evidence-based approaches, including EMDR, Wes can help clients release stored memories in the body and mind.
 This can lead to dramatic and expedient decreases in symptoms, alongside profound improvements in overall quality of life.

 Psychotherapy and wellness coaching online